-Note: The only departmental scholarships that accept applications from students are the Minna Rosenbaum Divers Memorial Scholarship and the Jack J. Reid Study Abroad Scholarship and the Tweraser Scholarship.
-All other departmental scholarships do not require student applications for consideration and will be selected by a scholarship committee.
+Note: The only departmental scholarships that accept applications from students are the Minna Rosenbaum Divers Memorial Scholarship, the Jack J. Reid Study Abroad Scholarship and the Tweraser Scholarship.
+All other departmental scholarships are selected by a scholarship committee.
 NOTE: Some awards require FAFSA completion.

 To be eligible for consideration for the Divers Memorial Award, applicants must:

 - Be rising juniors or seniors with a GPA or 3.00 or above.

 - Complete an official application.
 Due March 1.

 - Attach a resume, which should include, but is not limited to, public service work and extracurricular activities.

 - Submit an essay of approximately 500 words detailing the student's plan for a public service career.

 - Include three letters of recommendation, at least one of which must be from a University of Arkansas faculty member.

 This scholarship is given in honor of Dr. Margaret Reid's late husband, Jack J. Reid.
 Dr. Reid was a professor of comparative politics and international relations at the University of Central Oklahoma before his retirement.
 His passion was to take student groups to Europe where they would meet with public elected and appointed officials on matters of foreign affairs, social policy, and local issues.
 The scholarship is presented to an outstanding Political Science undergraduate or graduate student to support costs associated with an international study abroad experience, including but not limited to, tuition, travel, and accommodations.